 Figure 1: Typology of articles published in 2016

-The authors of the articles published in 2016 came from no fewer than 17 countries around the world, as the next figure shows:
+The authors of the articles published in 2016 came from no fewer than 17 countries around the world, as the following figure shows:

 Figure 2: 2016 Articles: origin of authors’ countries

 In addition, NN has been indexed by the following 16 databases: CAS, EBSCO, Eurasian Scientific Journal Index, Google Scholar, Hinari, JournalGuide, JournalTOCs, Root Indexing, CNKI, Wanfang Data, DRJI, Open J-Gate, SHERPA/RoMEO, Bielefeld Academic Search Engine (BASE), and ResearchBib.
-Through cooperation with conferences, inclusion in databases and joint promotion with OAE Publishing Inc., the global influence of the Journal is constantly expanding and it is becoming well known by experts and other readers.
-Up to December 2016, the readership of the Journal was distributed over 140 countries around the world, as the next figure shows:
+Through cooperation with conferences, inclusion in databases and joint promotion with OAE Publishing Inc., the global influence of the journal is constantly expanding and it is becoming well known among experts and other readers.
+Up to December 2016, the readership of the journal was distributed over 140 countries around the world, as the following figure shows:

 Figure 4: Readership Distribution by Country

-The editorial team would like to take this opportunity to thank the Editor-in-Chief, Editorial Board members, reviewers, readers, and authors of the Journal for their hard work and continuing support over the past year.
-In 2016, the Journal has made some gratifying achievements, but there is still a long way to go to reach our ultimate objective.
-In 2017, under the leadership of our Editors-in-Chief Professor Gang Zhao, Professor Athanassios P. Kyritsis and Professor Thomas Müller, the Editorial Board members, reviewers and the editorial staff will cooperate still more closely with each other to continue to uphold the rigorous scientific quality and fairness in publication of the Journal, in order to create a high-quality journal with a global influence and to improve on the achievements of 2016.
+The editorial team would like to take this opportunity to thank the Editor-in-Chief, Editorial Board members, reviewers, readers, and authors of the journal for their hard work and continuing support over the past year.
+In 2016, the journal made some gratifying achievements, but there is still a long way to go to reach our ultimate objective.
+In 2017, under the leadership of our Editors-in-Chief Professor Gang Zhao, Professor Athanassios P. Kyritsis and Professor Thomas Müller, the Editorial Board members, reviewers and the editorial staff will cooperate still more closely with each other to continue to uphold the rigorous scientific quality and fairness in publication of the journal, in order to create a high-quality journal with a global influence and improve on the achievements of 2016.